 The results showed that individuals who had taken the prebiotic had significantly lower cortisol after three weeks, meaning they showed physiologic evidence of a decreased stress response.
 And the prebiotic group paid more attention to positive information and less attention to negative information when compared to the participants who were given placebo.
 This suggests that when confronted with negative stimuli, the prebiotic group would have less anxiety, similar to that which has been observed in some people taking antidepressant or anti-anxiety medication.

 Therapy and, in some cases, antidepressant or anti-anxiety medications can be important pieces of treatment.
 But if underlying imbalances in the gut microbiome are to blame (which is often the case in our experience), you won’t heal until they are addressed.
-This functional medicine approach to mood disorders is something we specialize in at the California Center for Functional Medicine.
-It is an approach we frequently find to be more effective than conventional treatments, allowing many of our patients relief from their symptoms of anxiety and depression.
+This functional medicine approach to mood disorders is something that I frequently find to be more effective than conventional treatments, allowing many patients relief from their symptoms of anxiety and depression.

 About Amy: Amy Nett, MD, graduated from Georgetown University School of Medicine in 2007.
 She subsequently completed a year of internal medicine training at Santa Barbara Cottage Hospital, followed by five years of specialty training in radiology at Stanford University Hospital, with additional subspecialty training in pediatric radiology.

 Along the course of her medical training and working through her own personal health issues, she found her passion for Functional Medicine.
 She works with patients through a Functional Medicine approach, working to identify and treat the root causes of illness.
 She uses nutritional therapy, herbal medicine, supplements, stress management, detoxification and lifestyle changes to restore proper function and improve health.

 Better supplementation.
 Fewer supplements.